jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 ### 3.2.
 Cleaning Data

-In this section, I will detail the steps taken to clean the dataset effectively.
-The cleaning process involved several actions to ensure that the data was accurate, readable, and well-structured.
-Below are the specific steps I implemented:
+In this section, I will detail the steps taken to clean the dataset effectively:

 #### 1. Deleting Empty Columns

-- I **removed the empty columns** L and M from the dataset.
-This helped to streamline the data, making it easier to analyze and visualize.
+- I **removed the empty columns** L and M from the dataset, making it easier to analyze and visualize.

 #### 2. Concatenating Open - Close Dates

-- I **combined columns E and F** into a single column labeled "Open - Close Date | Date d'ouverture - fermeture".
-The following formula was used to achieve this:
+- I **combined columns E and F** into a single column,"Open - Close Date | Date d'ouverture - fermeture".
+The following formula was used:

     `=CONCATENATE(H2, ", ", I2)`

 - Additionally, to format the dates correctly, I used the following formula:

     `=TEXT(E2, "yyyy-mm-dd") & ", " & TEXT(F2, "yyyy-mm-dd")`

-- This approach ensures that the dates are presented in a consistent format.

 #### 3. Concatenating Latitude and Longitude